easydiffusion/easydiffusion.github.io/docs/_docs/troubleshooting.md

 For Linux: Please contact on the [discord server](https://discord.com/invite/u9yhsFmEkB).

 ## No ldm found, or antlr4 or any other missing module, or ClobberError: This transaction has incompatible packages due to a shared path
 On Windows, please ensure that you had placed the `stable-diffusion-ui` folder after unzipping to the root of C: or D: (or any drive).
+For e.g. `C:\stable-diffusion-ui`.

+{: .note}
-For e.g. `C:\stable-diffusion-ui`. **Note:** This has to be done **before** you start the installation process.
+**Note:** This has to be done **before** you start the installation process.
 If you have already installed (and are facing this error), please delete the installed folder, and start fresh by unzipping and placing the folder at the top of your drive.

 This error can also be caused if you already have conda/miniconda/anaconda installed, due to package conflicts.
 Please open your Anaconda Prompt, and run `conda clean --all` to clean up unused packages.